Dillard's, Inc. research snapshot

 Trend-following setup

-Wait for DDS to reclaim the $565 to $580 zone and hold it while a new earnings release confirms positive comparable-store sales, stable retail gross margin, and controlled inventory growth.
+Wait for DDS to reclaim and hold the $604 to $610 zone while a new earnings release confirms positive comparable-store sales, stable retail gross margin, and controlled inventory growth.

 Mean-reversion setup

-If DDS approaches $425 to $465 without a deterioration in merchandise margin, store productivity, or cash generation, compare the lower price with normalised EPS and free cash flow rather than headline quarterly EPS.
+If DDS approaches $510 to $530 without a deterioration in merchandise margin, store productivity, or cash generation, compare the lower price with normalised EPS and free cash flow rather than headline quarterly EPS that includes one-time gains.

 Do not treat a lower price as automatically attractive if inventory rises faster than sales or if the business needs larger promotions to protect traffic.